 The first thing you need to do is open a Wix account.
 It’s completely free to sign up and you can play around with all the features that come with your account as long as you’d like before committing to a paid plan.

 So, head over to Wix and click the “Start Selling Now” button.

 From there, pick a username and password.
 And that’s it!
 You now have a Wix account and you’re ready to start building your online store.

-Note: If you have an existing Wix site, you can convert it into a Wix store.
+If you have an existing Wix site, you can convert it into a Wix store in just a few clicks.
 However, you’ll need to upgrade to a paid plan if you’re currently using a free account.

 Once you have an account, you need to add a Wix store.
 You have to upgrade to a paid plan to do this, but you can start on the lowest tier and upgrade to a higher plan when you need to.